Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Introduction

-Recently, Rastall theory of modified GR grabbed the great attention and a rich diversified research dedicated to it are available in literature including on standard cosmology \cite{Fabris:2011wz, Batista:2011nu, Moradpour:2016rml}, loop quantum gravity \cite{Silva:2012gn}, Kaluza-Klein theory \cite{Wolf:1986wq}, Brans-Dicke theory \cite{Smalley:1975ry}.
-It is worthwhile mentioning here that the Rastall theory seems to be phenomenologically supported by particle creation process in the curved space time \cite{Bertlemann, Birrell:1982ix, Parker:1971pt, Parker:1971pt2}.
+Recently, Rastall theory of modified GR grabbed the great attention and a rich diversified research dedicated to it are available in literature including on standard cosmology \cite{Fabris:2011wz, Batista:2011nu, Moradpour:2016rml}, loop quantum gravity \cite{Silva:2012gn}, Kaluza-Klein theory \cite{Wolf:1986wq}, and Brans-Dicke theory \cite{Smalley:1975ry}.
+It is worthwhile mentioning here that the Rastall theory seems to be phenomenologically supported by particle creation process in the curved space time \cite{Bertlemann,Birrell:1982ix,Parker:1971pt}.
 The energy exchange between the spacetime geometry and the gravitating fluid accounts for this non-conservation of fluid's stress-energy tensor.
 However, little is known about Rastall gravity exact solutions, which deserve to be understood better to get insight of effect of non-minimal coupling between spacetime geometry and matter field.
 Nevertheless, recently, interesting measures have been taken to get the spherically symmetric black hole solutions of Rastall gravity \cite{Heydarzade:2016zof}.
-In particular, spherically symmetric black hole solutions with perfect fluid background in \cite{Heydarzade:2017wxu}, and a noncommutative black hole solution was obtained in Rastall gravity \cite{Ma:2017jko}.
-Also, some other work compares Rastall gravity with general relativity \cite{Visser:2017gpz, Moradpour:2017tbp} and also black hole thermodynamics has been discussed \cite{Lobo:2017dib, Kumar:2017qws}.
-The no-hair theorem recommends the Kerr black hole as astrophysical black hole candidates, but there still lacks direct evidence and its actual nature has not yet been verified.
-Indeed, the so far observation have the consent that the rotating astrophysical black hole show deviation from the exact Kerr black hole.
-This open an arena for investigating properties of black holes that differ from Kerr black holes.
-Johannsen and Psaltis \cite{Johannsen:2011dh} proposed a new model to test the no-hair theorem in a strong gravity regime.
-The proposed metric for the rotating black holes known as the deformed-Kerr (or non-Kerr) black hole metric that introduces a new parameter known as the deformation parameter other than the mass and the rotation parameter.
-The generalization of these stationary black holes in the Rastall gravity to the axially symmetric case, Kerr-Newman like black hole, was addressed recently \cite{Kumar:2017qws, Xu:2017bix}.
-Interestingly, for a set of parameters and a chosen matter field, there exists a critical rotation parameter ($a=a_{E}$), which corresponds to an extremal black hole with degenerate horizons with value $a_E$, which is also influenced by parameters arising due to Rastall gravity.
-The shadow observation of rotating black hole provide a promising approach to test the underlying theory governing the spacetime and to determine the near horizon spacetime properties, together it also test the assumption of the no-hair theorem (see e.g. \cite{Falcke:2013ola}).
-In addition, the observation of shadow and it's deformations resulting in the case of non-zero spin $a$, is expected to help in determining the various black hole properties \cite{Doeleman:2008xq}.
+In particular, the static spherically symmetric black hole solutions with anisotropic fluid background has been found by Heydarzade and Darabi in Ref.~\cite{Heydarzade:2017wxu}.
+The line element has the following form